statdivlab/radEmu/README.md

 - A clearly defined and interpretable target estimand
 - Fast algorithms for estimation under alternative and null hypotheses
 - Type 1 error rate control even under pathological distribution misspecification *and* small sample sizes... at the same time!
-    - Check out the preprint for details!
+    - Check out the [preprint](https://arxiv.org/abs/2402.05231) for details!
 Our model isn't built to cater to zero-inflated Negative Binominally distributed data, but it still did awesome!
     - Note that the robust score tests have better error rate control than the robust Wald tests (they are a bit slower)

-Sadly we do not yet have a logo.
+Sadly we do not yet have a ~~logo~~ nice-looking logo.
 If you would like to design us one, please let Amy know!

 ## Installation